Putting 3D Spatially Sparse Networks on a Diet: Experiment

 Based on the experiments and observations, we pick Res16UNet34C network with 99\% pruning rate as our representative result, and name it \OursAcronym{}.
 As shown in Table~\ref{tbl:semseg}, Table~\ref{tbl:insseg}, Figure~\ref{fig:teaser}, and \Fig{scannet_qual}, \OursAcronym{} shows very high accuracy (69.4\% mIoU) with only 0.4M parameters, which is even smaller than PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++}.

-In addition, we test our weight-sparse convolution algorithm in Algorithm~\ref{alg:weight_sparse_conv} and measure the speed up on Table~\ref{tbl:ablation_inf_time}.
-Compared with the dense inference time, the sparse time, which measures the inference time for 99\% pruned networks, shows up to 34\% speedup and the speedup is consistent across tasks and networks.
+In addition, we test our weight-sparse convolution algorithm in Algorithm~\ref{alg:weight_sparse_conv} and measure the average FLOPs and per-scene latency on ScanNet~\cite{dai2017scannet} and SemanticKITTI~\cite{behley2019iccv} dataset and report the results on Table~\ref{tbl:flops}.
+Compared with the dense networks, the 99\% pruned \OursAcronym{} enables 95\% reduction in computational cost.
+When the WS${}^3$-conv algorithm is enabled, it shows up to 30\% speedup by realizing the FLOPs reduction.